Collaboration for change

 IBM collaborated with SweetSense Inc. to build an IoT network of water flow sensors in northern Kenya to support the Kenya RAPID (Kenya Resilient Arid Lands Partnership for Integrated Development) program by The Millennium Water Alliance.
 This program, funded by USAID and Swiss Agency for Development and Cooperation, brings stakeholders and communities together to improve water, sanitation and hygiene services.

-IBM Research-Africa developed a cloud-hosted water management platform which uses sensors to provide supply and demand patterns based on groundwater extraction data and help water managers reduce water loss through leaks, theft or metering inaccuracies.
+IBM Research-Africa developed a cloud-hosted Water Management platform that uses sensors to provide supply and demand patterns based on groundwater extraction data and helps water managers reduce water loss through leaks, theft or metering inaccuracies.

 IBM is helping utilities boost efficiency with sustainable practices that can be good for the planet and the bottom line.

 Find out how →